 He excelled at Real Madrid, although he was forced out after James Rodriguez was signed after a stellar 2014 World Cup.
 And although he disappointed at Manchester United following a €70m move, a British record at the time, he has bounced back at PSG.

-In total, he's moved clubs four times, with the most recent two transfers that came attached with a fee both costing over €60m.
+In total, he's moved clubs five times, with his transfers to Man Utd and PSG both costing over €60m.

 10. Zlatan Ibrahimovic - €160m